AdobeDocs/campaign.en/help/technotes/upgrades/migrate-users-to-ims.md

 ### How to log in to Campaign via IMS? {#ims-migration-log}

 Learn how to connect to Campaign with your Adobe ID in [this section](../../v8/start/connect.md).

+### Will there be a downtime during this migration? {#ims-migration-downtime}

+To finalize the migration (migrate users and product profiles), Adobe requires one hour window with no downtime to any of your instances (workflows, etc).

+During this timeframe, all Campaign users need to log off, and log back with their Adobe ID once the migration to IMS is finalized.

+### What happens to users that are logged in during IMS user migration? {#ims-migration-log-off}

+Adobe strongly recommends all users should be logged off during the migration window.

+### Users in my organization are already using IMS, do I still need to perform IMS Migration?

+There are 2 aspects in this migration: Non technical "human" users migration and Technical users migration (used in APIs in your custom code).

+If all your users (Campaign operators) are on IMS you do not need to perform this migration.
+However, you still need to migrate Technical users you might have used in custom code.
+Learn more in [this page](ims-migration.md).